Breaking the degeneracy of non-canonical quartic inflation by reheating considerations: Introduction

-In 2010, Martin and Ringeval \cite{Martin:2010} examined the constraints of CMB radiation on the reheating temperature.
-In 2014, Dai et al. \cite{LiangDai:2014} investigated observational constraints on the inflationary power-law potentials and found that, the reheating constraints could impose more restrictions on this class of potentials too.
-In 2016, Eshaghi et al. \cite{Eshaghi:2016} studied the $\alpha$-attractors inflationary models, including T-model and E-model.
+In \cite{Martin:2010}, Martin and Ringeval examined the constraints of CMB radiation on the reheating temperature.
+In \cite{LiangDai:2014}, Dai et al. investigated observational constraints on the inflationary power-law potentials and found that, the reheating constraints could impose more restrictions on this class of potentials too.
+In \cite{Eshaghi:2016}, Eshaghi et al. studied the $\alpha$-attractors inflationary models, including T-model and E-model.
 They calculated the predictions of these models for the scalar spectral index $n_{s}$ and the tensor-to-scalar ratio $r$, and then applied limits based on the observational data of Planck 2015.
 Furthermore, they determined a range for $\alpha$ based on the reheating constraints.
-In 2021, Mishra et al. \cite{Mishra:2021} examined the parameters of the reheating epoch and relic gravitational waves for the same two types of $\alpha$-attractors inflationary models and tried to break the degeneracies of the predictions of the model with respect to the model parameters.
+In \cite{Mishra:2021}, Mishra et al. showed that reheating parameters, along with the spectrum of relic GWs, can be used to distinguish between canonical and non-canonical inflation, and to break the degeneracies between two $\alpha$-attractors models with respect to their free parameters.

-In this work, we are interested in studying the reheating and relic GWs constraints on the quartic inflationary potential, $V(\phi)=\frac{\lambda}{4}\phi^4$, in non-canonical framework with power-law Lagrangian.
+All mentioned above motivate us to study the observational constraints on degeneracy of the quartic inflationary potential, $V(\phi)=\frac{\lambda}{4}\phi^4$, in non-canonical framework with power-law Lagrangian.
 To do so, in section \ref{sec2} a brief formulation of the inflationary model with quartic potential in the non-canonical framework is explained.
 In section \ref{sec3}, the parameters of the reheating epoch for the model are examined.
 In section \ref{sec4}, the density of relic GWs predicted by the model is compared with the sensitivity curves of GWs detectors.
 Finally, in section \ref{sec5}, the conclusions of our work are presented.